 I was down in Cape Town, South Africa, last week.
-This is a market that was very strong about five years ago – they really were the place that everyone was exploring for European call centres, but then for some reason they went off the radar.
+This is a market that was very strong about five years ago – they really were the place that everyone was exploring for European call centers, but then for some reason, they went off the radar.

 That was partly through a combination of the government reviewing how much money they spend on promoting the region, and a dearth of really good local players that could promote their offering without government money.
 But regardless of what happened then, it seems they are back with a bang.

 South Africa is positioning itself, once again, as a key player in the BPO market with a focus on customer service, but this time exploring new areas that are different to more traditional outsourcing – social media support and agents that are working entirely off-script, with autonomy to just do what is needed to keep the customer happy.